Rolling Stone: Glixel

 In May 2016, Wenner Media announced plans to create a separate online publication dedicated to the coverage of video games and video game culture.
 Gus Wenner, Jann Wenner's son and head of digital for the publication at the time, told The New York Times that "gaming is today what rock 'n' roll was when Rolling Stone was founded".
-Glixel was originally hosted on Rolling Stones website, and transitioned to its own domain by October 2016.
-Stories from Glixel are included on the Rolling Stone website, while writers for Rolling Stone were also able to contribute to Glixel.
-The site was headed by John Davison, and its offices were located in San Francisco.
+Glixel launched as a weekly digital newsletter hosted on Rolling Stones website, and transitioned to its own domain by October 2016.
+The site was headed by general manager John Davison and content director Simon Cox, and its offices were located in San Francisco.
+Articles from Glixel were included on the Rolling Stone website, while writers for Rolling Stone were also able to contribute to Glixel.

 In June 2017, Rolling Stone closed down the Glixel offices and fired the entire staff, citing the difficulties of working with the remote site from their main New York office.
 Brian Crecente, founder of Kotaku and co-founder of Polygon, was hired as editorial director, and ran the site from the main New York office.
 Following the sale of Rolling Stones assets to Penske Media Corporation, the Glixel content was merged into the routine publishing of Variety, with Crecente remaining as editorial director.

 Political alignment

 In 2017, Graham Ruddick of The Guardian described Rolling Stone as a "rock'n'roll magazine turned liberal cheerleader".
 Bruce Schulman wrote in The Washington Post that Rolling Stone has "routinely support[ed] liberal candidates and causes" since the 1990s.

 In 2008, conservative columnist Jonah Goldberg stated that Rolling Stone had "essentially become the house organ of the Democratic National Committee".
 Rolling Stone editor Jann Wenner has made all of his political donations to Democrats, and has conducted high-profile interviews for the magazine with Presidents Bill Clinton and Barack Obama.
 Rolling Stone endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 Rolling Stone has criticized Republican Presidents George W. Bush and Donald Trump.
 In 2006, it described Bush as the "worst president in history".
-In August 2017, the cover of the magazine featured Canadian prime minister Justin Trudeau with the headline "Why can't he be our president?"
+In August 2017, the cover of the magazine featured Canadian prime minister Justin Trudeau of the Liberal Party of Canada with the headline "Why can't he be our president?"